 Warm Your Body Temperature

 Your body temperature can drop quickly in cold weather, so it’s important to take steps to keep yourself warm.
 Eating and drinking warm fluids before going out into the cold can help maintain your body temperature for a longer period of time.
-It would help to drink plenty of water throughout the day, as dehydration can make you vulnerable to hypothermia.
+It’s recommended to drink plenty of water throughout the day as dehydration can make you vulnerable to hypothermia.
+If you don’t like drinking plain water, you could try adding a flavor like one of jordan’s skinny syrups to add interest and motivation.

 Avoiding caffeine, alcohol, and cigarettes is also important.
 Caffeine and alcohol cause dilation of the blood vessels in your skin, which can make you even more susceptible to cold weather injuries.
 And while smoking keeps you warm in short-term situations, nicotine causes blood vessels to constrict, which works against the warming process.